Sponsored by Keisei Railways

 If you’re hungry, indulge your taste buds by trying a traditional Japanese dish: unagi eel!
 Several restaurants allow you to watch them cook your eel for you.
 Eat it grilled on a bowl of rice.
 The taste might need getting used to, but it sure it tasty!

-Among other things, there are many religious souvenir shops selling amulets and daruma (little statues of bodhidarma who will help grant your wishes).
+Among other things, there are many religious souvenir shops selling amulets and daruma (little statues of bodhidarma that will help grant your wishes).
 In addition, there are shops selling Japanese ceramics and other souvenirs.

 The temples of Narita-san and the surrounding park